 - Use social media automation tools like Hootsuite, Buffer and IFTTT

-- Use a custom URL shortener with your own URL, bit.ly offers one for free
+- Use a custom short link tool with your own website address, bit.ly offers one for free

 - Subscribe to your best friends’ tweets via a feed reader